 A strategy may be defined variously as an approach to overcoming an obstacle; or a response to a challenge.
 A bad strategy is a strategy that does not define an approach/means to respond to a challenge (opportunity/threat) or solve a known problem.
 It reflects an organization's failure to face the problem.
 A good strategy is a mixture of policy and action designed to surmount a challenge/problem.

-Poor implementation may result in weak strategic assets that do not clode the strategic gap, and since execution takes place within the context of the implemented strategy successful execution is unlikely.
-Poor implementation may be manifested in:
+Poor implementation may result in weak strategic assets that do not close the strategic gap, and since execution takes place within the context of the implemented strategy, successful execution is unlikely.

 Bad Strategic Decisions